National-Node-Net/label-builder/docs/ianode-enums.md

 #### Overview

 IANode Security Labels provide enumerations to use with the Security Label Builder.
 They define specific default labels for the
-CORE environment.
+IANode environment.
 The system supports multiple and single value labels, as well as complex group logic.

 > ### ⚠️ Warning